 ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS Procurement, Supplier and Enterprise Development Procure minimum 40% of capital goods from BEE entities by 2014.
 Multinational suppliers must contribute 0.5% of annual income generated from local mining companies to a Social Development Fund from 2010.
 Procure 70% of services and 50% of consumer goods from BEE entities by 2014.
 Mining right holders must promote economic development through developing and/or nurturing small, medium and micro enterprises and suppliers of mining goods and services.
 Should a mining right holder procure goods and/or services from a contractor for purposes of extraction or processing of minerals on behalf of the mining right holder (such as crushing and concentration), such goods and services will be deemed to have been procured by the mining right holder.
 Within 6 months of implementation of the 2018 Mining Charter, right holders must submit a 5-year plan indicating progressive implementation of inclusive procurement targets.
-Mining Goods Holders must spend a minimum of 70% of their total mining goods procurement expenditure (excluding non-discretionary expenditure) on South African Manufactured Goods3, apportioned in the following manner - 21% of the total budget for procurement of mining goods must be spent on South African Manufactured Goods, produced by a HDP owned or controlled company; 5% of the total budget for procurement of mining goods must be spent on South African Manufactured Goods, produced by a Women or Youth owned and controlled company;4 and 44% of the total budget for procurement of mining goods must be spent on South African Manufactured Goods, manufactured by a BEE Compliant Company (as defined above).
-Compliance with the mining goods procurement targets set out above must be met within the following transitional periods (calculated from the date on which the 2018 Mining Charter is implemented) - the first-year mining goods procurement budget is set at 10%; the fourth-year mining goods procurement budget is set at 55%; and the fourth-year mining goods procurement budget is set at 50%; and the firth-year mining goods procurement budget is set at 50%; and the firth-year mining goods procurement budget is set at 70%.
+Mining Goods Holders must spend a minimum of 70% of their total mining goods procurement expenditure (excluding non-discretionary expenditure) on South African Manufactured Goods, apportioned in the following manner - 21% of the total budget for procurement of mining goods must be spent on South African Manufactured Goods, produced by a HDP owned or controlled company; 5% of the total budget for procurement of mining goods must be spent on South African Manufactured Goods, produced by a Women or Youth owned and controlled company; and 44% of the total budget for procurement of mining goods must be spent on South African Manufactured Goods, manufactured by a BEE Compliant Company (as defined above).
+Compliance with the mining goods procurement targets set out above must be met within the following transitional periods (calculated from the date on which the 2018 Mining Charter is implemented) - periods (calculated from the date on which the 2018 Mining is set at 20%; - the third-year mining goods procurement budget is set at 35%; - the fourth-year mining goods procurement budget is set at 50%; and - the fifth-year mining goods procurement budget is set at 70%. • Mining right holders must procure goods in line with Mining right holders must procure goods in line with a standardised product identification coding system developed by the Department of Trade and Industry (DTI).
+Furthermore, mining right holders must provide proof of local content for mining goods in the form of certification from the South African Bureau of Standards (SABS) or any other entity designated by the Minister.

-3 The term "South African Manufactured Goods" is defined as "goods with a minimum of 60% local content during the assembly or manufacturing of the product in South Africa.
+The term "South African Manufactured Goods" is defined as "goods with a minimum of 60% local content during the assembly or manufacturing of the product in South Africa.
 The calculation of local content excludes profit mark-up, intangible value such as brand value and overheads".

-4 The term "Youth" is defined for purposes of the 2018 Mining Charter as "(a) young South African citizens between the ages of 18 to 35 years old based on national or provincial demographics; or (b) a juristic person managed and controlled by a person/s contemplated in (a) where the person(s) collectively, or as a group, own and control the majority of the issued share capital or members' interest, and are able to control the majority of the members' vote."
+The term "Youth" is defined for purposes of the 2018 Mining Charter as "(a) young South African citizens between the ages of 18 to 35 years old based on national or provincial demographics; or (b) a juristic person managed and controlled by a person/s contemplated in (a) where the person(s) collectively, or as a group, own and control the majority of the issued share capital or members' interest, and are able to control the majority of the members' vote."